Juan408AR/MIPS/README.md

 # MIPS
 Practice with MIPS
-#Implementing a stack-like structure using an array.
+#Stack: a stack-like structure using an array.